2025 LIFO Opportunities & Strategies Guide

 • Not eligible for heavy duty trucks with GVWR > 14K lbs. (only light duty trucks are eligible; unlike IPIC method which is eligible to be used for all vehicles)

-• IPIC method: Measures inflation by using Bureau of Labor Statistics Consumer/Producer Price Index (BLS CPI/PPI); Item definition is the BLS categories (1.
+IPIC method: Measures inflation by using Bureau of Labor Statistics Consumer/Producer Price Index (BLS CPI/PPI); Items are defined by the BLS categories (1.
 Cars 2.
 Trucks, SUVs & minivans 3.
 Parts)

 • Pros